nghiavtr/FuSeq/README.md

 ```sh
 FuSeq -i /path/to/TxIndexer_idx -l IU -1 <(gunzip -c read1.gz) -2 <(gunzip -c read2.gz) -p 8 -g /path/to/gtf_file -o /path/to/feqDir
 ```
+The library type (-l option) in these command is inherited from the [saifish/salmon tools](https://salmon.readthedocs.io/en/latest/library_type.html).
+The default value "IU" indicates for the unstranded paired-end library which is suitable to most cases.

 ## 5. Discover fusion genes
 FuSeq uses R scripts in *FuSeq_home/R* directory for this step.
 The transcript fasta (/path/to/transcripts.fa in the index step) and two additional files are required:
 - A sqlite file containing the annotation file created by using function makeTxDbFromGFF() of GenomicFeatures.
 We prepare simple R codes (createSqlite.R) to generate the sqlite file, for example: